-I like to explore Glacier National Park in the winter on snowshoes.
-Snowshoeing also provides some great winter exercise.
-When breaking a snowshoe trail, I equate it to climbing stairs.
-Even though you have snowshoes on, you will sink into the snow depending on the snow conditions.
+Snowshoeing Glacier Park is great winter exercise.
+Breaking a snowshoe trail is analogous to climbing stairs, and even though you have snowshoes on, you can sink into the snow depending on the snow conditions.
 Unlike cross-country skiing, snowshoeing is very easy to learn.
 Some people think it will be difficult with those very wide “shoes” on their feet, but once you strap them on you barely notice they are any wider than your regular footwear.

 Mountain Climbing Glacier National Park

-Mountain climbing can be especially challenging in Glacier National Park Winter Weather.
-Besides the dangers of snow and ice covered slopes, the chance of an avalanche increases.
+Mountain climbing can be especially challenging in Glacier National Park’s winter weather.
+Besides the dangers of snow and ice covered slopes, the chance of an avalanche is possible.
 Climbing the frozen waterfalls in Glacier Park are very exciting but also very technically demanding.
-Never climb alone and always stay with your climbing group.
+Never climb alone, and always stay close to your climbing group.

 Climbers should complete the Voluntary Climber’s Registration form available at ranger stations, Park Headquarters, or the Apgar Visitor Center.
 Upon returning from you climbing adventure, please check back in at any ranger station.
 Search parties will not be dispatched just because a party does not check back in.

-Be aware of potential avalanche dangers.
-Check with the Flathead Avalanche Center to obtain up to date avalanche conditions.
+Be aware of potential avalanche dangers, we advise you check with the Flathead Avalanche Center to obtain up to date avalanche conditions.

 There are other areas of Glacier National Park where you can cross-country ski and snowshoe.
-Here at Smoky Bear Ranch, we are experienced and knowledgeable on Glacier National Park Winter Activities.
-Our knowledge makes us a natural to help plan your Glacier National Park Winter Vacations.
-Besides helping you plan your vacation, we offer a great Glacier National Park Winter Getaway package.
+Here at Smoky Bear Ranch, we are experienced and knowledgeable on Glacier National Park winter Activities, our knowledge makes us a natural to help plan your Glacier National Park Winter Vacation.

 An informed skier/snowshoer/climber is a safe skier/snowshoer/climber.
 Take the time to know the inherent risks of recreating in the mountains during the winter months and plan your trip wisely.